 A given API to be well-designed has to fulfill many requirements and we can talk about these requirements for hours.
-But here I’m going to talk about one aspect of a well-thought and well-design API that I believe is really important: How confident we are in what we are doing?
+But here I’m going to talk about one aspect of a well-thought and well-design API that I believe is really important: How confident users are in what they are doing?
 When we are using an API, as we are writing code, for a second we ask ourselves “Am I doing it right?”, “Is it the right method”, “Don’t I have to call another method before/after this one?”, etc. The API should be designed in such a way that minimizes the frequency of these uncertainty moments.
 Here I like to talk about three techniques that I utilized just recently:

 1. Defamiliarization: Display or Present

 One time I had a discussion with one of my teammate about the name of a method.
 What this method ought to do was simple.
 It presented a view controller but before that, it dismissed the presented view controller if there was any.

 display could be a good option.
 But my college insisted that we should stick to iOS terminology and pick a name which familiar for every iOS developer, something like